StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Monitors

 ## Overview

-Monitors can be attached to any number of elements in the StackState topology to calculate a health state based on 4T data.
+Monitors can be attached to any number of elements in the Rancher Observability topology to calculate a health state based on 4T data.
 Each monitor consists of a monitor definition and a monitor function.
 Monitors are created and managed by StackPacks, you can also create custom monitors and monitor functions outside of a StackPack without having to modify any configuration.

 The example on this page creates a CPU metric monitor using an example monitor function.